directeam-io/aws-public-ipv4-usage-analysis/README.md

 For large organizations it can be time consuming to iterate over all regions and accounts in the AWS console to create an estimation of future additional cost.

-As a solution, we created this repository that contains the followings scripts.
+As a solution, we created this repository that contains the following scripts.

 ## Installation